techcrunch/wp-async-task/README.md

 To contribute, please fork the github repository and submit a pull request.

+When submitting pull requests, please make sure your changes do not cause any unit tests to fail.
 To run the unit test suite, make sure you've [installed composer](https://getcomposer.org/doc/00-intro.md) and install the test tools by running

 ```sh
 composer install